Piryus/GL52-Labworks/README.md

 ## LAB#1

-Implementing an ArrayStack and a LinkedStack.
+Implement an ArrayStack and a LinkedStack and their iterators.

+## LAB#2

+Implement a BinaryTree and a BinarySearchTree.
+Classes to use : ITree, AbstractTree, AbstractBinaryTree, AbstractBinarySearchTree, BinaryTree, BinarySearchTree, ITreeNode, AbstractTreeNode, AbstractBinaryTreeNode, BinaryTreeNode.